mpinese/electronics-uldosc/README.md

 # Ultra-low distortion sine wave oscillator

+## Status

 This design is complete, has been built, and works.
 Fab files can be found in `kicad\fab_v1.0.zip`, and the BOM with DigiKey part numbers in `bom.xlsx`.

+## Licence

-Licence: All content, *except* that in the directories `lib` and `uld_osc.pretty`, is made available for reuse under the [Creative Commons BY 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
+All content, *except* that in the directories `lib` and `uld_osc.pretty`, is made available for reuse under the [Creative Commons BY 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
 Content in the directories `lib` and `uld_osc.pretty` was sourced from the component manufacturers and retains its original licence.

 ## Description